adrybakov/rad-tools/docs/source/user-guide/scripts/index.rst

 Scripts guide
 *************

+Script guide is aimed at the users who want to use console interface via prepared scripts.

 For any script use ``--help`` or ``-h`` option in the terminal in order to display help message with the short summary of the arguments.